Creating & Performing a Production Run

 For our example below, we will be selecting "CCC01 - Cookie Co - Choc Chip Cookies 20g x unit".

-After the product is selected, additional fields will appear.
+After selecting the product, additional fields will appear.

 To open or close the sections on this form, click the little arrows to the right of the titles (as circled in red above).